ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 Here, `{accession}` is a wildcard that "fills in" as needed for any filename that is in the `genomes/` directory and ends with `.fna.gz`.

-In this simple (and very common!) use case for wildcards, snakemake uses pattern matching to see whether, when missing a desired output (here a filename ending in `.fna.gz.sig`), there is a corresponding input file; and if so, it runs the associated shell command, filling in the filename wherever `{accession}` is provided.
+Snakemake uses simple _pattern matching_ to determine the value of `{accession}` - if asked for a filename ending in `.fna.gz.sig`, snakemake takes the prefix, and then looks for the matching input file `genomes/{accession}.fna.gz`, and fills in `{input}` accordingly.

 This is incredibly useful and means that in many cases you can write a single rule that is applied to hundreds or thousands of files!